November 20, 2020

 Memrise is an online resource for language training.
 It uses spaced repetition and gamification techniques to help learners memorize vocabulary and phrases.
 It also has started helping in subjects like math, science, and economics.

 Open Yale Courses also has free online learning resources.
 Rather than focus on technical skills, they offer a wide range of liberal arts courses online to broaden your knowledge and better your critical thinking abilities.
 On offer are many courses on history, sociology, literature, and so forth.
 Some science courses are available as well, such as introductory courses in astronomy and physics.

-  Treehouse is an online learning resource focused on building real-world projects.
+Treehouse software training is an online learning resource focused on building real-world projects.
 These projects often require you to learn other skills along the way, such as web design and programming.
 New lessons are regularly added, however, some issues that users may have is the consistency of quality between courses and the need for a credit card for the free trial.

 CodeSignal is an online training site for programmers.
 It can not only be used for learning but also is used by many companies as a way to gauge a programmer’s abilities.
 It has proctored programming tests that companies can see the results of.
 One issue some people may find is that the topics handled are not always real-world scenarios or represent the type of work that will be undertaken.

 Another great learning resource is Khan Academy.
 This offers a curriculum from grade school to college in all sorts of topics, although the main subject is math.
 Lessons are accompanied by videos that learners can refer to if they get confused on a topic.
 This project is entirely free as it is supported by contributions.

 Another online training resource for those interested in creating things is Adafruit.
 This site gives you free lessons on how to make things with Arduino-based electronic gadgets.
 The only downside is that you need to purchase the electronics kits and accessories separately.